MarekSuchanek/OntoUML-BasicTypes/01_the-model.md

 ![OntoUML model][model_plain]

 Nice huh?!
-Now just a little reminder of basic OntoUML stereotypes:
+Now just a little reminder of basic OntoUML stereotypes (defined in UFO):

 * **Kind** = rigid sortal providing identity
-* **Subkind** = rigid sortal (not providing identity) - yeah it is not in this model currently...
+* **Subkind** = rigid sortal (not providing identity) - yeah, it is not in this model currently...
 * **Role** = anti-rigid sortal which is relationally dependent
 * **Phase** = anti-rigid sortal which depends just on intristic properties
 * **Category** = rigid non-sortal